Yazhen-Li/End-to-end-Chatbot-Generative-AI/README.md

 An end-to-end chatbot project based on generative AI, utilizing the latest LangChain framework and vector database technology.

+Based on the documents you uploaded, the system will build a personalized AI knowledge base for you.
+The AI assistant will provide accurate answers to your questions by leveraging the content from your uploaded files.

 ## Features

 - Conversation management based on LangChain framework